 I have written several articles law enforcement.
 A list of links have been provided at bottom of this article for your convenience.
 This article will, however address different aspects on Law Enforcement.
-I have written several articles on postings related to politics.
-A list of links have been provided at bottom of this article for your convenience.
-This article will, however address different aspects on these political events.

 I had originally planned on breaking this topic into several parts, I have since decided against that tact.
 I am going to discuss the nomination process first, followed by the precedent for the nomination, ie the timing of the nomination.
 I will follow up with the vetting process and what questions are unconstitutional, but are asked anyway.